KobiSaada/BayesianNetwork-AI/README.md

 # BayesianNetwork-AI
-Project in algorithms-AI on a Bayesian network with 2 algorithms Bayesball and Variable elimination
+Project in Algorithms-AI on a Bayesian network with 2 algorithms Bayesball and Variable elimination.